boazsegev/iodine/README.md

      * Have our testing and development machines behave the same as our ultimate production environment.

-     * Catch any issues (and Bugs) while in development - just ask AT&T about how important this is ;-)
+     * Catch any issues (read: bugs) while in development - just ask AT&T about how important this is ;-)

-Iodine is a C extension for Ruby, developed on Ruby MRI 2.3.0.
+Iodine is a C extension for Ruby, developed with Ruby MRI 2.3.0 and 2.2.4 (it should support the whole Ruby 2.0 family, but it might not).

-## Try before before you buy?
+## Can I try before before I buy?

 Well, it is **free** and **open source**, no need to buy, so of course you can try it out.